pavanpajjuri/End-to-End-AWS-SageMaker-Deployment-for-Text-to-Image-GAN/README.md

 ### **Possible Issues and Fixes**
 - `FileNotFoundError`: Dataset path incorrect while loading.
   **Fix:** Verified file existence in S3 before running the script.
+- If the sagemaker region and s3 region are different, cross-region writing is not supported.
 - `RuntimeError: CUDA out of memory`: The notebook instance lacked GPU memory.
   **Fix:** Used a smaller batch size (`batch_size=32`) or switched to `ml.g4dn.xlarge` (GPU-enabled).